dotnet/dotnet-docker/samples/aspnetapp/README.md

 After the application starts, navigate to `http://localhost:8000` in your web browser.
 On Windows, you may need to navigate to the container via IP address.
 See [ASP.NET Core apps in Windows Containers](aspnetcore-docker-windows.md) for instructions on determining the IP address, using the value of `--name` that you used in `docker run`.

+See [Hosting ASP.NET Core Images with Docker over HTTPS](aspnetcore-docker-https.md) to use HTTPS with this image.

 ## Getting the sample

 The easiest way to get the sample is by cloning the samples repository with git, using the following instructions: